-HIGH PATHOGENICITY AVIAN INFLUENZA (HPAI) Situation Report 65 Period covered: November 2024 This report provides an update of the high pathogenicity avian influenza (HPAI) situation, according to the information submitted to the World Organisation for Animal Health.
-Key messages and Recommendations The new HPAI season which started in October 2024 continued in November 2024 with 183 outbreaks being reported in poultry and 173 in non-poultry birds and mammals in the Americas, Asia, and Europe.
-About 8.7 million poultry birds died or were culled during the month.
-The number of outbreaks and losses in birds notified to WOAH is currently increasing.
-This is consistent with the familiar seasonality of the disease.
-In addition to the impact on poultry and wild birds, cases in mammals including cattle continued to be reported in November 2024 in the United States of America.
+HIGH PATHOGENICITY AVIAN INFLUENZA (HPAI) Situation Report 67 Period covered:

+January 2025 This report provides an update of the high pathogenicity avian influenza (HPAI) situation, according to the information submitted to the World Organisation for Animal Health.
+Key messages and Recommendations The new HPAI season which started in October 2024 continued in January 2025 with 144 outbreaks being reported in poultry for the month and 160 in non-poultry birds and mammals in Africa, the Americas, Asia and Europe.
+About 14.9 million poultry birds died or were culled during the month, mostly in the Americas.
+It is interesting to note that the total number of outbreaks in poultry notified for the 4 months since the start of the current seasonal wave (October 2024-January 2025) is already comparable to the number of outbreaks notified for the whole year of the previous wave (October 2023-September 2024).
+In January 2025, the number of outbreaks in both poultry and non-poultry notified to WOAH overall slightly decreased compared to December 2024, based on the currently available data, which leads us to believe that the seasonal peak has passed for poultry and that we are in the downward phase (to be confirmed over the coming months).
+However, there was a rise in outbreaks among wild birds in Europe.
+While cases in mammals continued to be reported in the Americas and Europe, the overall number of outbreaks has declined compared to December 2024.
+During this period, Iceland newly reported cases in mammals.
+Research community present on site continue to report several suspected cases of HPAI in the sub-Antarctic islands and Antarctica proper (https://scar.org/library-data/avian-flu).
+The situation in Antarctica is of particular concern, as experts fear the negative impact of HPAI on Antarctic wildlife and biodiversity.

 Given the spread of HPAI across the globe, continued surveillance in wild and domestic species is warranted.
 As this pathogen is impacting wildlife, livestock, and public health, a One Health approach to management would be beneficial.
-The recurrence of HPAI in Antarctica is of particular concern, as experts fear the negative impact of HPAI on Antarctic wildlife and biodiversity.
-WOAH is calling on the animal health community to monitor the situation.
-In addition to the information reported through the World Animal Health Information System (WAHIS), Members can find more information on recent and previous reports of HPAI occurrences in wildlife on and around Antarctica at https://scar.org/library-data/avian-flu WOAH recommends that Members maintain their surveillance efforts, implement biosecurity and preventive measures at farm level, and continue timely reporting of avian influenza outbreaks in both poultry and non-poultry species.
+WOAH recommends that Members maintain their surveillance efforts, implement biosecurity and preventive measures at farm level, and continue timely reporting of avian influenza outbreaks in both poultry and non-poultry species.
 Considering the situation in mammals, WOAH also recommends: